lmos-ai/lmos-website/docs/multi_agent_system/agent_description.md

 ## Web of Things

 [W3C Web of Things (WoT)](https://www.w3.org/WoT/) offers standardized mechanisms for agent discovery and description through its Thing Description (TD) format.
 This allows agents to express their capabilities and services in a consistent, machine-readable way.
+TDs are usually encoded in JSON format that supports JSON-LD.

+A Thing Description typically contains:
+- Metadata about the Thing
+- A longer explanation of what the Thing does or represents.
+- Interaction affordances (Properties, Actions, and Events)
+- Data JSON schemas for machine-understandability
+- Information about the version of the Thing
+- Security definitions
+- Web links to related Things or resources

+Interaction affordances define how you can interact with the Thing, which may include:
+- **Properties:** The state or attributes of the Thing, which can be read.
+- **Actions:** Functions that can be invoked on the Thing .
+- **Events:** Notifications emitted by the Thing when certain conditions are met.

+The TD allows mapping of these interactions to various transport protocols (HTTP, MQTT, CoAP, etc.).
+This makes it possible to abstract away the underlying technical details of the protocol.
+For more details see [Agent Communication](./agent_communication).

 ### Thing Description example

 This example illustrates how a Weather Agent can be modeled using a Thing Description, with HTTP as the primary communication protocol, although alternative protocols may also be utilized.
-The Weather agent uses the gpt-4o model from Azure and integrates with OpenWeatherMap API to provide weather information.
+The Agent metadata describes that the agent uses the gpt-4o model from Azure and integrates with OpenWeatherMap API to provide weather information.
 The agent supports both text and voice interactions in English and German, adheres to GDPR compliance, and uses data anonymization.
 It offers a single action, "getWeather," which takes a natural language question and interaction mode as input and returns weather information in natural language.
 The service is secured using basic authentication and is accessed via a POST request to a specified endpoint, but other security schemes, such as OAuth2 tokens, can also be used.

 ```json
 {